Infant83/TBFIT/README.md

 NOTE:
 * In the current version, very limited routines are MPI parallelized (basically k-point parallelism is applied for STM, eigenstate plot, band structure calculations, parameter fitting, density of states, and berry curvature, etc.).
 Unfortunately the Wilson's loop calculation routines are not parallelized yet.
-* If you publish the results of TBFIT then please site as :
+* If you publish the results of TBFIT then please site this github version :
   Hyun-Jung Kim.
 (2018, August 21).
-Tight-binding fitting package (TBFIT) (Version v0.2.1).
-Zenodo. http://doi.org/10.5281/zenodo.1401335
+Tight-binding fitting package (TBFIT) (Version v0.2.2)

 \* a temporary name